-Although integrating EDI capability in ERP systems is virtually essential for forward-thinking supply chain organisations, ensuring your EDI integration project is a success is no simple task.
+Although integrating EDI capability in ERP systems (such as Infor M3, Microsoft Dynamics 365, NetSuite and SAP) is virtually essential for forward-thinking supply chain organisations, ensuring your EDI integration project is a success is no simple task.
 While a plethora of different EDI solutions exist, only a small percentage actually have the potential to transform the efficiency of your specific B2B integration processes.
 With little information out there to help decision makers to make the right choice, however, it’s no wonder that many businesses end up with ill-suited solutions.

 To help those unsure of how best to approach an upcoming EDI integration project, in this article we’ll cover four key things you can do to ensure your project is a success.

 Given the far-reaching effects of B2B data exchange and the extent to which it can impact a business’s bottom line, it follows that due care should be taken to select a suitable solution.
 Unfortunately, as EDI capability is often sought reactively rather than as part of a long term strategy, however, many businesses fail to consider the numerous available solutions properly as part of a well-planned EDI intgration project.

 A common example of such a situation might be:

 A supplier is faced with an immediate request to enable the receipt of electronic purchase orders and the transmission of invoices over EDI.
 This customer is very important and therefore needs to be satisfied or will look for a different supplier.